 Productive Morning Habits That Work For Everyone

-To get started, watch this short morning routine video for how to make the most of your valuable time when trying out new daily habits:
+To get started, watch this short morning routine video for how to make the most of your waking time when trying out new daily habits:

 Doesn't seem so bad, does it?
-Let's dive into the details of these great productive morning routine habits, and how successful people get them to stick day in, day out.
+Let's dive into the details of these great routine habits, and how successful people get a routine to stick day in, day out.

-We've all heard that morning people are the most productive people: “You've got to be part of the 5 am alarm club!
+We've all heard that morning people are the high achievers: “You've got to be part of the 5 am alarm club!
 If you've slept in past 6 am, then you're behind already!” or the infamous "The early bird catches the worm!"
+And to make it even worse, they'll suggest hopping right into a cold shower.
 Groan.
+Where's the snooze button?
+Do a few minutes or hours of sleep-difference really matter?

-While it’s true that many people who wake up earlier are often more productive, that doesn't mean night owls can't have a productive morning that leads to a productive day.
+While it’s true that many people who wake up earlier are often more productive, that doesn't mean night owls can't have a perfect morning routine that leads to a productive day.
 Their “mornings” take place a little later, but can be productive nonetheless.
+Think of it like breakfast and brunch -- they are both delicious and work for a hungry person!

-The most important thing isn't what time you wake up - it's getting in tune with your body's clock.
+The most important thing isn't what time you get out of bed - it's getting in tune with your body's clock for a good routine.
+A healthy morning routine may be the most important -- no matter what time you wake up.
 According to Sleep.org, your body actually knows what it should be doing and when.
 Don't force yourself to be part of the 5 am club if you can't fall asleep before midnight.

-Getting enough sleep and waking up when your body is ready will lead more often to a productive day than forcing yourself out of bed hours before your brain is ready—that's a recipe for burnout.
+Getting enough sleep and waking up when your body is ready will lead more often to a productive day than making a habit of forcing yourself out of bed hours before your brain is ready—that's a recipe for burnout.
 Plus, the habit won't last long.
-If you're not a morning person, you can't force it and your body will only work with you for so long before it says "no more!"
+If you're not a morning person, you can't force it and your body will only work with you for a few days before it says "no more!"

-If you’re trying to figure out your optimal time of day in life, check out this useful guide for finding your most productive hours.
+If you’re trying to figure out your optimal time of day to wake in life, check out this useful guide for finding your most productive hours and then make it a habit and routine.

 Planning the evening before is effective because we have a limited amount of willpower and decision-making ability every day.
 The thought of making too many decisions in the morning will slow you down and drain your brain for the rest of the day.
 If you can eliminate decision-making from your mornings, you'll have more energy and time to have the most productive morning you can!